These days, building a simple small business website is an essential part of promoting your venture.

 Words of advice: Use an internet query (ending in a question mark "?") to lead you to the services that rate the simple small business websites, compare their ease of use and their “up-time” reliability.
 Be sure to confirm your choice against multiple sources to keep you safe from fake reviews, etc.

 Once you find the level of services you need, the prices shouldn’t be too much different.
-Most people tend to go with the popular ones that have been around for 10 years or more and have a good reputation.
+Some people tend to go with the popular ones that have been around for 10 years or more and have a good reputation.

 Now you have (1) your URL name and (2) the place that your on-line data will occupy, the next step (3) is to actually create the data for your website.